-WISER (Working with Industrial Spaces to Exemplify Reuse) Life will develop a prototype “3D textbook” which will promote positive behavioural change with regard to resource management and efficiency.
+WISER (Working with Industrial Spaces to Exemplify Reuse) Life developed a prototype “3D textbook” which will promote positive behavioural change with regard to resource management and efficiency.
 WISER Life presents a new concept in educational space highlighting the ability to incorporate active learning through building design, construction, operation and occupation thereby defining the building as an educational tool.

-The test-bed afforded through the WISER Life project is unique given that it presents the ultimate challenge: to redesign and retrofit a building, originally constructed to dissipate heat and associated with an inefficient district heating scheme, to best practice energy management standards incorporating innovative and experimental technologies and platforms that have the potential to educate and influence the behaviour of its visitors and to be applied at a European Community level.
+The test-bed afforded through the WISER Life project is unique given that it presented the ultimate challenge: to redesign and retrofit a building, originally constructed to dissipate heat and associated with an inefficient district heating scheme, to best practice energy management standards incorporating innovative and experimental technologies and platforms that have the potential to educate and influence the behaviour of its visitors and to be applied at a European Community level.